VladimirB3/ms-project-3/README.md

 To set the environment variable you have to:

-•	Check that env.py file exists in the root derictory with all the necessary invormation to connect to MONGODB
+•	Check that env.py file exists in the root derictory with all the necessary invormation to connect to MONGODB inside Gitpod
+•	Check that the correct MONGO_URI was set as inside the environment variable in Heroku using Settings > Config Vars